153957/153957/README.md

 ## Developing

-Use the following command to locally test the site (http://localhost:8000), with automatic rebuilds when making changes:
+Use the following target to locally test the site (http://localhost:8000), with automatic rebuilds when making changes:

     make serve